monolyth-php/disclosure/README.md

 As of version 2.0, Disclosure is fully compatible with the (upcoming) PSR recommendation for Container objects.
-A copy of the as-yet unrealeased `PSR\Container` interface is included in the package (until they finally realease it...).
+A copy of the as-yet unrealeased `Psr\Container` interface is included in the package (until they finally realease it...).

 ## Installation